mohiva/play-html-compressor/README.md

 resolvers += "Sonatype Snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/"

 libraryDependencies ++= Seq(
-  "com.mohiva" %% "play-html-compressor" % "0.2.1-SNAPSHOT"
+  "com.mohiva" %% "play-html-compressor" % "0.3-SNAPSHOT"
 )
 ```

+### History

+* For Play Framework 2.3 use version 0.3
+* For Play Framework 2.2 use version 0.2.1
-For Play Framework 2.1 use the 0.1 snapshot.
+* For Play Framework 2.1 use version 0.1-SNAPSHOT

 ## How to use